opencadc/doi/doi/helm/README.md

 Digital Object Identifier service Helm chart.

 This chart deploys the CADC DOI Tomcat service.
 Non-secret configuration is rendered into a ConfigMap under `/config`; DataCite credentials and the required `doiadmin.pem` and `cadcproxy.pem` files are read from Kubernetes Secrets and merged into the runtime config by an init container.
+An optional `RsaSignaturePub.key` can also be projected from a Secret for browser cookie validation.

 ## Required Secrets